SoftUni-Internal/interactive-content/EN/01-Arrays/03-Modify-the-Array.md

 console.log(names);
 ```

-However, if we have an array that contains numbers, not strings, the result will be **unexpected and incorrect**.
+However, if we have an array that contains numbers, the result will be **unexpected and incorrect**.

 Without a passed **compare function**, the `array.sort()` method will treat the array as an array of strings, not as an array of numbers.